 Squamous cell carcinoma is often characterized by a rough, red, scaly patch of skin that never heals, and patients may say the lesion is tender to the touch.

-Non-melanoma skin cancers, such as BCC and SCC, are often treated with a simple excision by your dermatologist.
+Non-melanoma skin cancers, such as basal cell carcinoma and squamous cell carcinoma, are often treated with a simple excision by your dermatologist.

 For cancers with greater risk, or in a cosmetically or functionally sensitive area (such as near an eye or over the nose), Mohs micrographic surgery, available here at The Clinic in Medford, is the treatment recommended by the American Academy of Dermatology.